AndyObtiva/glimmer/README.md

 2. Mounted DMG Residue

-If you run `rake glimmer:package` multiple times, sometimes it leaves a mounted DMG project in your finder.
+If you run `glimmer package` multiple times, sometimes it leaves a mounted DMG project in your finder.
 Unmount before you run the command again or it might fail with an error saying: "Error: Bundler "DMG Installer" (dmg) failed to produce a bundle."

 By the way, keep in mind that during normal operation, it does also indicate a false-negative while completing successfully similar to the following (please ignore):